Enameling on Steel

 For larger quantities mix 1/4 cup water to 5 oz. powder.
 To make a gallon of liquid, mix 14 lbs. of powder to 2 qts. of water.
 The water to powder ratio may be adjusted up or down if needed for your particular project.
 If the liquid dries out, you can grind it back smooth in a mortar and pestle to re-constitute.

-Tips for Using Liquid Form Enamel
+Tips for Using Liquid Form for Enameling on Steel

 - Before application, always mix well as the glass quickly falls out of suspension in the water.